Desired outcome

 Where Fire Investigation is managed within a fire and rescue service’s protection function, a fire and rescue service must:

-- investigate, report on and learn from the cause and behaviour of fires, working with others when appropriate.
+- investigate, report on and learn from the cause and behaviour of fires, working with Others when appropriate.

 Where Petroleum or Explosives regulation is managed within its protection function, a fire and rescue service must: